Will We See Ketamine Related Antidepressants In The Near Future?

 As reported in this month’s Journal Science, ketamine can produce a stunningly rapid response, within hours, in patients resistant to standard antidepressants.
 Ketamine rapidly increases synaptic connections.
 This reverses the synaptic deficits caused by chronic stress/anxiety.
 Ketamine has been used in medicine primarily as a general anesthetic.

 While initial research was done with rat brains, there is a recent clinical study of 30 depressed patients who received ketamine.
-The researchers found changes in brainwave activity that suggested strengthened connections between neurons.
+The researchers found changes in brainwave activity that suggested strengthened connections between neurons, therefore suggesting that using ketamine for depression may be a better solution compared to traditional medicines.
 This potentially opens what may be a whole new direction for ketamine related antidepressant medication.

 The LENS Neurofeedback Ketamine Connection